 Location and Boundaries: Chew Rolling Valley Farmland is situated to the south east of the District around Winford.
-The boundaries are defined by the District border to the south, the 150m contour to the north and west and the 100m contour marking the base of H1: Dundry Hill to the east.
-The area is interrupted by the village of Felton to the north west.
+The boundaries are defined by the District border to the south, the 150m contour to the west and the 100m contour marking the base of H1: Dundry Hill.

-- Underlying Mercia Mudstone geology. - Small to medium scale rural, peaceful, and in places, remote landscape. - Rolling landform with some steep slopes and knolls formed by the River Chew and its tributaries. - Wet pastoral landscape with intermittent views to enclosing wooded ridges. - Fields bounded by thick hedges with hedgerow trees. - Complex network of winding rural roads and deep sunken lanes. - Occasional belts and clumps of wet woodland and small farm orchards. - Nucleated village of Winford on higher ground and numerous isolated traditional stone and render farmsteads.
+- Underlying Mercia Mudstone geology. - Small to medium scale rural, peaceful, and in places, remote landscape. - Rolling landform with some steep slopes and knolls formed by the River Chew and its tributaries. - Wet pastoral landscape with intermittent views to enclosing wooded ridges. - Fields bounded by thick hedges with hedgerow trees - Complex network of winding rural roads and deep sunken lanes. - Occasional belts and clumps of wet woodland and small farm orchards. - Nucleated village of Winford on higher ground and numerous isolated traditional stone and render farmsteads.